 At Perth Modern School there is an extensive system of support to enable students to achieve their personal best.
 The Student Services team work together to ensure that student pastoral and learning needs are met.
 Students are treated as individuals with their own individual learning, social and emotional needs.

-At the beginning of Year 7, each student is placed in an Advocacy Group.
-Where possible, the Advocacy Teacher appointed to work with the Advocacy Group will stay with the same students from year to year to provide continuity of care and attention.
-The Advocacy Teacher monitors students’ overall progress and quickly establishes if they require extra support.
+At the beginning of Year 7, each student is placed in an Advocacy group.
+Where possible, the Advocacy teacher appointed to work with the Advocacy group will stay with the same students from year to year to provide continuity of care and attention.
+As part of the Advocacy program, the school follows the Positive Education ethos.
+The Advocacy teacher monitors students’ overall progress and quickly establishes if they require extra support.
 They assist with goal setting, homework, personal organisation and access to extra tuition.

 Student care encompasses all that a school community does to meet the personal, social and learning needs of students.
 Our effective student care program creates a safe, caring environment and provides opportunities for students to enjoy success and recognition, make useful contributions to the life of the school and derive enjoyment from their learning.